nikitajadhav12022008-maker/Drink-water-reminder/README.md

 IT Student | Beginner Python Developer

 ##📜 License:
-This project is open-source and free to use for learning purposes.
+This project is open-source and free to use for learning purposes....